webmasterlearning/HTML/README.md

 # Webmaster Learning Paths - Learn HTML

-Learn HTML is a hands-on introduction to HTML, also known as Hypertext Markup Language.
-In this lesson you will use HTML to create a webpage.

 Written by [Webmaster Outreach](https://www.google.com/webmasters/ sponsored by — Google

 This is a learning program that anyone can use to learn more about creating and editing content online.
 It walks you through a hands-on approach to learning and using basic web development technologies: how to learn it and what tools can be used for it.